cyber5957/IBM-TEAM-ASSIGNMENT-/README.md

 ## License

 This repository is for coursework.
 Choose an appropriate license (e.g., MIT) or follow your course/organization policy.
-Replace this section with your chosen license.

 ---